-Our cash, cash equivalents and investments at June 30, 2023 September 30, 2023 totaled \$334.3 million \$309.5 million, a \$30.4 million \$55.2 million decrease from December 31, 2022, primarily driven by repurchases under stock buyback programs of \$50.0 million, \$42.6 million related to debt repurchase, including transaction fees, and capital expenditures of \$7.3 million \$10.9 million offset by the cash generated from our operating activities of \$28.0 million \$53.8 million.
-We believe that our existing cash, cash equivalents and investments, our cash flow from operating activities and available borrowings under our Loan and Security Agreement with Western Alliance Bank, as administrative agent and collateral agent for the lenders, and the banks and other financial institutions or entities from time to time party thereto as lenders (the "2021 Loan Agreement") will be sufficient to meet our anticipated cash needs for at least the next twelve months.
+Our cash, cash equivalents and short-term investments at September 30, 2023 March 31, 2024 totaled \$309.5 million \$331.2 million, a \$55.2 million decrease \$4.9 million increase from December 31, 2022 December 31, 2023, primarily driven by repurchases under stock buyback programs of \$50.0 million, \$42.6 million related to debt repurchase, including transaction fees, and capital expenditures of \$10.9 million offset by the cash generated from our operating activities of \$53.8 million \$9.3 million offset in part by capital expenditures of \$4.2 million and the purchase of investments for \$1.2 million.
+We believe that our existing cash, cash equivalents and short-term investments, and our cash flow from operating activities will be sufficient to meet our anticipated cash needs for at least the next twelve months.
 Our future working capital requirements will depend on many factors, including the operations of our existing business, our potential strategic expansion internationally, future acquisitions we might undertake and any expansion into complementary businesses.
-To the extent that our cash, cash equivalents and investments and cash flow from operating activities are insufficient to fund our future activities, we may raise additional funds through additional bank credit arrangements or public or private equity or debt financings.
-We may also raise additional funds in the event we determine in the future to effect one or more additional acquisitions of businesses.
+To the extent that our cash, cash equivalents and short-term investments, and cash flow from operating activities are insufficient to fund our future activities, we may raise additional funds through additional bank credit arrangements or public or private equity or debt financings.
+We may also raise additional funds in financings; provided that with certain of the event foregoing actions, if we determine in were to move forward with them, we would be required to obtain Informa's approval under the future Transaction Agreement, subject to effect one or more additional acquisitions of businesses.certain exceptions.

-(dollars in thousands) June 30, 2023 December 31, 2022 September 30, 2023 December 31, 2022 2023 2022 2023 2022 Cash, cash equivalents and investments \$ 334,301 \$ 364,733 \$ 309,498 \$ 364,733 Accounts receivable, net \$ 50,988 \$ 60,359 \$ 43,342 \$ 60,359
+(dollars in thousands) September December March 31, 2024 December 31, 2023 30, 2023 31, 2022 Cash, cash equivalents and investments \$ 309,498 \$ 364,733 Cash, cash equivalents and short-term investments \$ 331,185 \$ 326,269 Accounts receivable, net \$ 43,342 \$ 60,359 \$ 36,880 \$ 39,239

-Cash, Cash Equivalents and Investments
+Cash, Cash Equivalents and Short-Term Investments

-Our cash, cash equivalents and investments at June 30, 2023 September 30, 2023 were held for working capital purposes and were invested primarily in pooled bond funds.
+Our cash, cash equivalents and short-term investments at September 30, 2023 March 31, 2024 were held for working capital purposes and were invested primarily in pooled bond funds.
 We do not enter into investments for trading or speculative purposes.